 LUR is sent from the network to the phone and requests the location of the phone.
 This is a standard procedure used by all mobile networks.
-A GSM interceptor with location tracking capabilities sends multiple LUR to the target phone to determine its exact location.
+A GSM Interceptor with location tracking capabilities sends multiple LUR to the target phone to determine its exact location.
 XCell Stealth Phones detect abnormal LUR and trigger location tracking alerts, which are stored in a text file for further analysis.

-Note: Cellular phones are not designed to function at very high speeds when travelling, such as on commercial airliners.
+Note: Cellular phones are not designed to function at very high speeds when traveling, such as on commercial airliners.
 Mobile phone networks are also not designed to support such speeds.
 Above 400Km/h during low altitude flights, false positive LUR alerts may occur due to the rapid succession of LAC.

 You can clone any other mobile phone and impersonate it to fool GSM Interceptor.
 Due to the sensitive nature of this particular feature, more info after purchase.

 Each mobile phone is connected to a cell tower via a pair of radio channels – uplink and downlink – called ARFCN or EARFCN.
-A GSM interceptor forces the phone to disconnect from the real cell tower and connect to the GSM interceptor using a different ARFCN and LAC (Location Area Code) value.
-By blocking ARFCN channels, XCell Stealth Phones do not connect to a GSM interceptor or any other real cell tower when on the move, thus avoiding call and SMS interception.
+A GSM Interceptor forces the phone to disconnect from the real cell tower and connect to the GSM interceptor using a different ARFCN and LAC (Location Area Code) value.
+By blocking ARFCN channels, XCell Stealth Phones do not connect to a GSM Interceptor or any other real cell tower when on the move, thus avoiding call and SMS interception.

 Low signal or even signal loss issues may occur.

 All communication in GSM networks is encrypted by default, using a stream cypher called A/5.
-To intercept calls, GSM interceptors disable network encryption or (the latest systems) lower the encryption level from A5/1 to the weaker A5/2, which can be decrypted in less than a second.
+To intercept calls, GSM Interceptors disable network encryption or (the latest systems) lower the encryption level from A5/1 to the weaker A5/2, which can be decrypted in less than a second.

 The phone permanently monitors the standard A5/1 GSM encryption (provided by the GSM network) and triggers warning messages if a missing encryption or a change in encryption is detected.
 In this way, the user is warned about the interception of calls before making a call or answering a call.

-1. trigger alarms when a location tracking ping is received.
+1. Trigger alarms when a location tracking ping is received

 The user can activate automatic call recording.
 Every single call is recorded without a warning tone.
 Call recordings are a valuable resource when dealing with tampered with or hacked recordings, especially in court.

 Some XCell Stealth Phones use government grade SMS encryption.
-You need at least 2 similar XCell stealth phones.
+You need at least 2 similar XCell Stealth Phones.
 No additional fees, no monthly payments, no internet connection required.